github/docs/data/reusables/repositories/about-push-rule-delegated-bypass.md

->[!NOTE] Delegated bypass for push rules is currently in beta and subject to change.
+>[!NOTE] Delegated bypass for push rules is currently in {% data variables.release-phases.public_preview %} and subject to change.

 Delegated bypass for push rulesets lets you control who can bypass push protection and which blocked pushes should be allowed.